The Rider On the

 The black horse represents economic hardship for most of the world, but it's brought-on deliberately by the black-clad, wicked corporations, and it rides out to economically destroy and take possession of the weak of the world.
 This is also the Beast's bear feet crushing the people economically.

-(Amazon, one of the riches conglomerates in the world, with its owner, Jeff Bezos, billed at times to be the richest man in the world, is accused of treating its warehouse workers like dogs, and crushing them with excessive and nearly impossible work loads.
+(Amazon, one of the richest conglomerates in the world, with its owner, Jeff Bezos, billed at times to be the richest man in the world, is accused of treating its warehouse workers like dogs, and crushing them with excessive and nearly impossible work loads.
 This is a thumbnail of the Beast's bear paws, and the black horse and rider, who crush the weak and exalt the rich corporation.
 Amazon is also accused of putting thousands of small businesses out of business, and so is Walmart, the most wealthy corporation in the world.)

 The scales that the rider holds represents global trade, but what was supposed to be fair-trade is secretly unfair manipulation of the entire economic system, and only the rich corporations and bankers prosper.
 They'll whisper to one another: "Protect the oil and wine, and protect our interests from the unwashed masses!"